limpyd/redis-limpyd-jobs/README.rst

 having raised an exception, and the status of the job at this moment is ``STATUSES.DELAYED``, the job is not successful but not in error: it will be delayed.

+Another way to have this method called if its a job is in the ``waiting`` queue but its status was set to ``STATUSES.DELAYED``.
+In this cas, the job is not executed, but delayed by calling this method.

 This method check if the job has a ``delayed_until`` value, and if not, or if an invalid one, it is set to 60 seconds in the future.
 You may